Skip to content

 AYNIG Runner Contract (v0)

-The canonical contract lives at the repository root in CONTRACT.md.
+This page mirrors the canonical contract at the repository root in CONTRACT.md.

-The source of truth is always the Git branch (local or remote in remote mode).
+The source of truth is always the latest commit (HEAD) on a branch.

-AYNIG interprets each commit as a state event.
+AYNIG treats each commit as a workflow event:

 dwp-state: <state>